-In the normal course of business, the Group enters into credit related commitments, comprising undrawn loan commitments, letters of credit and guarantees, and provides other forms of credit insurance.
+In the normal course of business, the Bank enters into credit related commitments, comprising undrawn loan commitments, letters of credit and guarantees, and provides other forms of credit insurance.

-Financial guarantees are contracts that require the Group to make specified payments to reimburse the holder for a loss it incurs because a specified debtor fails to make payment when due in accordance with the terms of a debt instrument.
+Financial guarantees are contracts that require the Bank to make specified payments to reimburse the holder for a loss it incurs because a specified debtor fails to make payment when due in accordance with the terms of a debt instrument.

 Financial guarantees issued or commitments to provide a loan at a below-market interest rate are initially measured at fair value.
-Subsequently, they are measured at the higher of the loss allowance determined in accordance with IFRS 9 and the amount initially recognised less, when appropriate, the cumulative amount of income recognised in accordance with the principles of IFRS 15.
+Subsequently they are measured at the higher of the loss allowance determined in accordance with IFRS 9 and the amount initially recognised less, when appropriate, the cumulative amount of income recognised in accordance with the principles of IFRS 15.

-Financial guarantee liabilities and provisions for other credit related commitments are included in other liabilities.
+Financial guarantee liabilities and provisions for other credit related commitment are included in other liabilities.

-Loan commitments are not recognised in the consolidated financial statements, except in the following cases:
+Loan commitments are not recognised, except in the following cases:

-- loan commitments that the Group designates as financial liabilities measured at fair value through profit or loss; - if the Group has a past practice of selling the assets resulting from its loan commitments shortly after origination, then the loan commitments in the same class are treated as derivative instruments; - loan commitments that can be settled net in cash or by delivering or issuing another financial instrument; - commitments to provide loans at a below-market interest rate.
+- loan commitments that the Bank designates as financial liabilities at fair value through profit or loss: - if the Bank has a past practice of selling the assets resulting from its loan commitments shortly after origination, then the loan commitments in the same class are treated as derivative instruments; - loan commitments that can be settled net in cash or by delivering or issuing another financial instrument: - commitments to provide a loan at a below-market interest rate.